gridonic/generator/README.md

 ## Publishing

-When ready to release, execute the following steps, given that all changes are commited in the master branch
+When ready to release, execute the following steps, given that all changes are commited in the master branch:
+- List changes in the CHANGELOG.md
-- Bump your version and automatically create a git tag with `npm version <type>}`, where type is patch, minor or major
+- Bump your version and automatically create a git tag with `npm version <type>`, where type is patch, minor or major
 - Push the master branch `git push` and the tags `git push --tags`
 - Create a release in github.
 A github action will then automatically publish the package to npm